Leigan0/pairing_practice/README.md

 User stories

-• As a player and dealer, so I can play the same, I need to be given two cards from a deck
+• As a player and dealer, so I can play the game, I need to be given two cards from a deck
 • As player of the game, I need to know if I have blackjack in my initial hand, so I can win the game
 • As a player, I need to know if the dealer has black jack in their initial hand, so I know the game is over
 • As a player, so the game can continue, I need to be able to draw cards from the deck